binarymist/BinaryMistBlog/content/project/service-security-review-penetration-testing.md

 Kim has also detailed some of his network knowledge in the [Network chapter](https://f1.holisticinfosecforwebdevelopers.com/chap04.html#network) of his second book, along with [interview](/publication/ser-podcast-network-security/) of network security guru Haroon Meer.

-Because Kim has spent many years in development and engineering, as well as performing security reviews and penetration tests, he has a unique and holistic view of what is required from both sides (defence and attack), so is able to provide effective and realistic simulations of real-world attackers and at the same time, coach developers what to look for.
+Because Kim has spent many years in development and engineering, as well as performing security reviews and penetration tests, he brings a unique and holistic view of what is required from both sides (defence and attack), being able to work with your team(s) to provide effective and realistic simulations of real-world attacks, at the same time, coaching your developers what to look for.

 <br>